shieldproject/shield/docs/API.md

   request was missing the required `port` argument.
 Re-attempt with the `port` argument.
 - **Unable to pre-register agent \<name\> at \<host\>:\<port\>** -
-  An internal error occurred and shoud be investigated by the site administrators.
+  An internal error occurred and should be investigated by the site administrators.
 - **Unable to determine remote peer address from '\<peer\>'** - SHIELD was unable to parse the HTTP connection's peer address as